 The cyan cartridge arrived at the end of the same week I'd ordered it.
 It was busy printing for me that same afternoon!
 But then right away I started getting messages on the printer that I should order the magenta cartridge.

 I was busy a few days, but now have checked out the magenta toner cartridges at amazon.com only to find that the shipping costs are more than twice the nice low bargain price.
 I cancelled that shopping cart and continued to search for other toner cartridge stores online.
 There were a number that I had not seen when searching for the cyan toner.
-Again I lined up for tabs, each with a store that seemed to have a reasonable price.
+Again I lined them up in browser tabs, each with a store that seemed to have a reasonable price.
 Guess what!
 With TonerOnline.ca's free shipping, again, it has the best price.
 My second purchase took less than 3 to 5 minutes, for now I didn't feel the need to do all that research first.

 I may search for and compare with others once in a while, but I think I may have found a new store favourite from which to order regularly - without going through all these steps in the future.
 You are likely to experience the same thing.
 Take your time when you feel unsure, but once you know what you are doing, you'll do your online shopping for toner cartridges - and everything else in no time flat!